 (It will not function while the menu or the quick menu is displayed.)

 When Auto Source is On

-If there is no input signal at the source that was previously used, the projector automatically selects another source that has the next input signal.
+If there is no input signal at the source that was previously used, the projector automatically selects the next source that has an input signal.

 When Auto Source is Off